 Amsterdam & Region Travel Ticket is also valid on NS trains in the Amsterdam Area (which includes Haarlem) and all metro, tram and bus lines operated by GVB, Connexxion, AllGo and EBS, including night buses.

-How to get to Haarlem from Schiphol?
+How to get to Haarlem from Schiphol in 2026?

-You can take a direct bus line 300 from Schiphol airport to Haarlem (€ 6,50, travel time 36 minutes.
+You can take a direct bus 300 from Schiphol airport to Haarlem (€ 6,50, travel time 36 minutes.
 Round trip costs € 11,75).

 If you prefer travelling by train you’ll have to change train at Amsterdam Sloterdijk station (one-way ticket costs € 8,10, travel time is 30-40 minutes).